sirehna/xdyn/README.md

 All options can be found in [the documentation](https://sirehna.github.io/xdyn/#ligne-de-commande).

-For example, to run the first example from the [tutorials](https://sirehna.github.io/xdyn/#tutoriels):
+For example, to run the first [tutorial](https://sirehna.github.io/xdyn/#tutoriels):

 ~~~~~~~{.bash}
 ./xdyn tutorial_01_falling_ball.yml --dt 0.1 --tend 1